blackviking27/CTFs/TryHackMe/Madeye's Castle/Madeyes_castle_writeup.md

 <br></br><img src='Screenshot (85).png'/><br></br>
 Nice, now we have sql injection.
 Let's take this request to burp repeater.
 Let's determine the number of columns in the table.
 I tried order by, group by but they didn't work but union select worked.
 <br></br><img src='Screenshot (86).png'/><br></br>
 We can see that value 1 and 4 are being reflected in the response, We can use this to get data from the server.
-I tried to determine what version was, tried all the verion commands and sqlite_version() gave back the response
+I tried to determine what DB it was by running different version commands, tried all the version commands and sqlite_version() gave back the response
 <br></br><img src='Screenshot (87).png'/><br></br>
 We now know that it is sqlite, let's get the tables
 <br></br><img src='Screenshot (88).png'/><br></br>